 The Truman Show (Rewatch)

-Still, a great film which I can kinda see happening for real in this crazy 2020 world.
+Still, a great film that I can kinda see happening for real in this crazy 2020 world.
 But maybe it was my nostalgia tricking me but I remember it being a lot funnier than it was.

 That’s all for this Chills and Thrills.